Africa EENI Global Business School

 3. Main crops: corn, mixed beans, rice, sorghum, soy, sunflower, sweet potato and wheat

-4. Zambia is one of the most urbanised countries in Sub-Saharan Africa
+4. Zambia is one of the most urbanized countries in Sub-Saharan Africa

 Zambia: Study, Business, Foreign Trade Zambian Students from Zambia

-More information: Business in Zambia, at EENI Website.
+More information: Trade and Business in Zambia, at EENI Global Business School Website.

 Monique Katebe Musonda (Zambian businesswoman)